labex-labs/open-source-labs/go/go-by-example/lab-channel-synchronization/intro.md

 # Channel Synchronization

-This challenge aims to test your knowledge of using channels to synchronize execution across goroutines.
+This lab aims to test your knowledge of using channels to synchronize execution across goroutines.